 Mutual Support Groups

-Support groups can come in the form of established groups like Alcoholics Anonymous, or be gender or group-specific.
+Support groups can come in the form of established groups like Alcoholics Anonymous, or can also be gender specific or group-specific.
 Group support may come in the form of face to face meetings, or available online as a forum.
 The advantage to using mutual support groups is greater flexibility.
 Smaller face to face groups can meet at a time that is convenient for all and that coincides with the time of day in which cravings hit the hardest.
 Online support improves access to your support network around the clock, making it a great tool in maintaining sobriety.

 Medications And Alternative Care